miranuotio/fullstack_lambs/README.md

 ---

-## 💬 Notes
+## Notes

 This was my first time doing a fullstack project like this alone.
-It’s not perfect, but I’m proud of the result. 🙌
+It’s not perfect, but I’m proud of the result.

+## Author

+Created by **Mira Nuotio**
+Information Technology student
+Still learning, but already doing!